-No special preparations are required for use of this electrode.
-The protective boot should remain in place until the system is to be placed into continuous service.
+No special preparations are required for use of these electrodes.
+The protective boot should remain in place until the system is ready for operation.
 Do not remove the protective boot and allow the sensor to sit in the air for an extended period of time.
-The pH electrodes MUST stay wet.
+The pH electrodes MUST remain wet.

-When ready for operation, simply remove the rubber boot from the end of the sensor and place the sensor into the inlet chamber of the PAA overflow cell.
+When ready for operation, simply remove the rubber boot from the end of the sensor and place the sensor into the inlet chamber of the chlorine overflow cell.
 It is placed directly above the sample inlet tube.
 You will need to slide the flowcell chamber cover out of the way to put the pH sensor in place.